 3. Interconnection with and use of ERCOT WAN

 3.1 Participant shall interconnect its facilities with ERCOT in a manner consistent with and defined by ERCOT.
-ERCOT shall define and demarcate the Point(s) of Interconnection (POI(s)) between Participant and ERCOT.
+ERCOT shall define and demarcate the location of interconnection with the ERCOT WAN.

 3.2 ERCOT shall provide, in accordance with its reasonable discretion and control, the design, engineering, procurement, and installation of the equipment and facilities necessary to interconnect Participant’s Facilities to the ERCOT WAN.
 Participant shall reimburse ERCOT for ERCOT’s expenses incurred in design, engineering, procurement, and installation of such equipment and facilities for each such new installation.
 The reimbursed costs for each new installation shall not exceed the fees designated in the ERCOT Fee Schedule.
 Only ERCOT-authorized personnel shall conduct network problem diagnosis and administrative functions, including, but not limited to, provisioning, monitoring, and auditing the ERCOT WAN.
 Participant will reimburse ERCOT’s cost of performing or acquiring such services per month per installation during the initial term hereof and any subsequent renewal terms.
 The monthly cost per installation shall not exceed the fees designated in the ERCOT Fee Schedule.
 Participant will also reimburse ERCOT’s cost of providing or acquiring data transport service to Participant, which cost will vary according to Participant’s location.